ntBre/advent23/README.md

 Conceptually not too bad, just watch out for those off-by-one errors!
 And double-check the symbols that can be used...

+## Day 4

+Today actually felt like one of the early puzzles.
+Part 2 required a little bit of interesting thought to do it in one pass, but the solution felt nice and simple.
+That combination makes for a perfect puzzle.

 [reddit1]: https://www.reddit.com/r/adventofcode/comments/1884fpl/2023_day_1for_those_who_stuck_on_part_2/